QBE gets pragmatic with innovation

 In turn, the labs are becoming increasingly focused on developing pragmatic, practical innovations.

 “There are a lot of CIOs and CTOs with innovation labs.
-Atlassian or Google throwing millions at R&D makes sense, but we're a financial institution so we've got to be pragmatic.
+Apple or Google throwing millions at R&D makes sense, but we're a financial institution so we've got to be pragmatic.
 The underpinning challenge…is we do want to come up with robotics and exciting tech, but we've also got to be practical,” Gill says.

 “In insurance there’s a lot organisations that have started [an innovation lab] and shut it down.
-Or it became the thing to do but it didn't succeed…We've got to find a way to bridge the gap between amazing technology and what the business needs are now and what our customers are asking for at a simple level.
+Or it became the thing to do but it didn't succeed…We've got to find a way to bridge the gap between amazing technology, what the business needs are now and what our customers are asking for at a simple level.
 So you can give them all the whizz-bang but if they don't know who to call for their claim, is that really a good experience?” she adds.

 A recent output of the more pragmatic innovation effort is a proactive messaging service, which sends customers in areas due to be hit by extreme weather information about how to claim if their property is damaged.